WasmEdge/docs/docs/getting-started/use_docker.md

 ---
-sidebar_position: 5
+sidebar_position: 4
 ---

 # Use WasmEdge Docker images

 The Docker images in this chapter are mostly used for development purposes.
+They allow you to use WasmEdge tools, build WasmEdge plugins, and compile WasmEdge itself in containerized Linux environments.
 If you want to containerize Wasm apps, [check out this](quick_start_docker.md).

 ## Slim Docker images for running WasmEdge